sapegin/washingcode-book/manuscript/110_Other_techniques.md

 In addition, not all kinds of tests are equally useful for all projects.
 For example, for frontend tests integration test are usually more useful than unit tests, so requiring a high unit code coverage would be unproductive.

-I> I have a big series of articles on my blog on [best practices of React testing](https://sapegin.me/blog/react-testing-1-best-practices/).
+I> I have a big series of articles on my blog on [best practices of frontend testing](https://sapegin.me/blog/react-testing-1-best-practices/).

 ### Never say never